Memorandum of Association

 Name Clause:

 A Company being a legal entity must have a name of its own to establish its separate identity.
 The name of the company is a symbol of its independent corporate existence.
 Under Section 4(1)(a) of the Companies Act, 2013 the first clause in the memorandum of association of the company states the name by which a company is known.
+This is the name under which the business operates.
 The company may adopt any suitable name provided it is not undesirable.
-Following rules must be followed during the finalization of the name of the company.
+The company must have distinct name not same as existing registered company.

 • For a public limited company, the name of the company must have the word โ€˜Limitedโ€™ as the last word.